All Episodes

 Okay.

-That's your speaker of the house.
+That's your speaker of the House.

-It's a Roysock test.
+It's a Rorschach test.

-That's a Rorsok test.
+That's a Rorschach test, or Rorschach test.

 Who's next?

-Jerry in Tombow, Texas.
+Jerry in Tomball, Texas.

 Jerry, welcome to Rush Limbaugh Program.